Internal Links

 like the idea of being branded 'normal'.
 The world is full of allegedly 'normal'

-alcohol addiction, drug problems, eating disorders and no purpose.
-I've lived on this planet for 50 years and have
+alcohol addiction, drug problems, eating disorders, a body covered in tattoos, a bolt through the nose, and no purpose.
+I've lived on this planet for more than 65 years

-helped hundreds of fellow amateur astronomers, gained a 2nd class honours degree in Electronic Engineering, written 9 books (6 astronomy
+helped hundreds of fellow amateur astronomers, gained an honours degree in Electronic Engineering, written 13 books, donated blood,

 taxes!!!
 So, I've a right to a good rant.
 We are living in a world where bullshit and spin dominates, but people are

 oh so careful that they don't say what they think, so the 'thought police' don't arrest them.
-Politicians, religious fanatics,
+Dodgy politicians, religious fanatics,

-Brussels bureaucrats living off tax payers money, illegal immigrants, royalty.
+bureaucrats living off tax payers money, illegal immigrants, sad cases addicted to social media....
 None of these people have my respect.

 a fraction of their comments (full names deleted) at the end of this page.